galpt/dnscrypt-cake/README.md

 > :information_source: Note that:
 >
 > The goal of this project is to provide another alternative that *"just works"* for not-so-technical users.
-Thus, users only need to set these values correctly: `uplinkInterface`, `downlinkInterface`, `minDL`, `minUL`, `maxDL`, and `maxUL`.
+Thus, users only need to set these values correctly: `uplinkInterface`, `downlinkInterface`, `maxDL`, and `maxUL`.

 [CAKE (Common Applications Kept Enhanced)](https://www.bufferbloat.net/projects/codel/wiki/CakeTechnical/) is a comprehensive smart queue management that is available as a queue discipline (qdisc) for the Linux kernel.
 It is one of the best qdiscs designed to solve bufferbloat problems at the network edge.

 According to the CAKE's [ROUND TRIP TIME PARAMETERS](https://man7.org/linux/man-pages/man8/tc-cake.8.html) man7 page, if there is a way to adjust the RTT dynamically in real-time, it should theoretically make CAKE able to give the best possible AQM results between latency and throughput.

 `dnscrypt-cake` is an attempt to adjust CAKE's `rtt` parameter in real-time based on real latency per DNS request using a slightly modified version of [dnscrypt-proxy 2](https://github.com/DNSCrypt/dnscrypt-proxy).
-In addition to that, it will also adjust `bandwidth` based on the minimum value you think your network will be bufferbloat-free, and try to increase it continuously from there while constantly monitoring your real RTT.
+In addition to that, it will also adjust `bandwidth` intelligently while constantly monitoring your real RTT.

 Cloudflare said that [almost everything on the Internet starts with a DNS request](https://developers.cloudflare.com/1.1.1.1/privacy/public-dns-resolver/#:~:text=Nearly%20everything%20on%20the%20Internet%20starts%20with%20a%20DNS%20request), so that's why we made this implementation.